 - Water shortage from surrounding smallholders

-- exploitation, child labor, low wages (as is also the case in the Fashion industry)
+- Exploitation, child labor, low wages (as in the Fashion industry)

 - Enormous water consumption by the palm trees, draining of peat bogs

-- Due to the entry of fertilizer into the water -> pollution and risk of undersupply of the local population.
+- Due to fertilizer entering the water -> pollution and risk of undersupply for the local population

 The bottom line is that palm oil destroys rainforests!
-Palm oil may have been sustainable once, but those days are long gone.
+Palm oil may once have been sustainable, but those days are long gone.
 What can we do now?
-We must therefore do without products containing palm oil.
+We must therefore avoid products containing palm oil.